nemonik/hands-on-DevOps/readme.md

 Now we could put our credentials straight into our pipeline, but keeping "security" in mind we're going to make use of a Drone Secret to store `vagrant` user's private key and then use this secret in executing the `deploy` step.
 Even better would be create a service account on the `toolchain` server for the sole purpose of performing deployments.

 First we need to retrieve the private key used by our vagrant user to secure shell (i.e., ssh) into the `toolchain`vagrant.
-We can retrieve this by executing the following command in the root of our project on the host computer (i.e., not inside a vagrant)
+We can retrieve this by executing the following command in the root of our project on the host computer (i.e., not inside a vagrant) in another shell

 ```bash
 vagrant ssh-config toolchain